 Now, we’d argue that you’d have to have been living under a bloomin’ rock if you haven’t heard of the Natural History Museum.
 It’s so popular in fact that it was the most visited London attraction in 2022, with a whopping 4.65 million people visiting over the course of the year.
 But fear ye not dear reader – with our Natural History Museum guide, you’ll be able to decipher exactly what’s on and when to go!

 Plus, it may come as a surprise still, especially during times such as the cost-of-living-crisis, but the Natural History Museum remains completely free to enjoy, opening up a world of natural wonders without charging admission (though donations are of course welcome!).

 You’ll need to book a free, timed ticket in advance, and since the weekends can often sell out quickly, a midweek visit could be the perfect time to pay a visit, allowing you to stroll amongst the dinosaurs, wildlife, venomous insects, earthquakes and more at your own leisure.
 The museum is home to 80 million objects, although only a portion of them are ever on display at once, meaning you can easily while away several happy hours on a visit here – then come back for more time and time again and see something completely different!

-Where else in town could you walk amongst the dinosaurs, discover ancient geodes, or ascend up London’s most dramatic escalator?
-The Natural History Museum has all this and more, and with the crowds much quieter during the week (at least before the summer holidays begin), you’ll be able to see it all in peace.
-Oh, and since the museum will be much quieter, you’ll be able to dwell on the exhibits, and come away newly-equipped with knowledge about our incredible world.
+Where else in town could you walk amongst the dinosaurs, discover ancient geodes, or ascend up London’s most dramatic escalator which takes you through the centre of the Earth?
+The Natural History Museum has all this and more, and with the crowds much quieter during the week (at least before the Summer holidays begin), you’ll be able to see it all in peace.
+Oh, and since the museum will be much quieter, you’ll be able to dwell on the exhibits, and come away newly equipped with knowledge about our incredible world.

 Also published on Medium.